mths0x5f/keycloak-sms-provider/README.md

   3. Start Keycloak.
   4. Now in Authentication page, copy the browser flow and add a subflow to the forms, then adding `OTP Over SMS` as a new execution.
 Don't forget to bind this flow copy as the de facto browser flow.
-  5. Finally, register the required action `Configure OTP over SMS` in the Required Actions tab.
+  5. Finally, register the required actions `Update Phone Number` and `Configure OTP over SMS` in the Required Actions tab.

 i. add modules defs
 ```xml